Text that reads "Connected Communities"

 Conference priority topics: Community-centred governance, The Role of Interprofessional Primary Health Care Teams in OHTs, Healthcare policy and governance

-Short description: This presentation will highlight a collaboration between the Black Creek Community Health Centre (BCCHC) and Sickle Cell Awareness Group of Ontario (SCAGO).
-The purpose of this session is to explore current barriers and gaps in practice to sickle cell disease care in the community setting, discuss how the recently published Ontario Health Sickle Cell Disease Quality Standard supports this collaboration, and draw attention to a new model of psychosocial care at the BCCHC to support priority populations, such as people with sickle cell disease, as part of the Coronavirus Disease 2019 (COVID-19) response and recovery strategy.
-The session will include a summary of the psychosocial services provided and outcomes to improve the mental health and wellbeing of people with sickle cell disease and their caregivers and the larger Black community engaged with the BCCHC catchment area.
-Audience members will have the opportunity to ask questions and consider how they can address the current gaps in practice for people with sickle cell disease in their community and the high-quality care described in the quality standard and demonstrated through new models of psychosocial care offered through the collaboration between BCCHC and SCAGO.
+Short description: This presentation highlighted a collaboration between the Black Creek Community Health Centre (BCCHC) and the Sickle Cell Awareness Group of Ontario (SCAGO).
+The purpose of the session was to explore the barriers and gaps in practice related to sickle cell disease care in the community setting, discuss how the recently published Ontario Health Sickle Cell Disease Quality Standard supported this collaboration, and draw attention to a new model of psychosocial care at the BCCHC that supported priority populations, including individuals with sickle cell disease, as part of the Coronavirus Disease 2019 (COVID-19) response and recovery strategy.
+The session included a summary of the psychosocial services provided and the outcomes achieved in improving the mental health and well-being of individuals with sickle cell disease, their caregivers, and the larger Black community within the BCCHC catchment area.
+Audience members had the opportunity to ask questions and consider how they could address the current gaps in practice for individuals with sickle cell disease in their own communities, while striving to deliver high-quality care as described in the quality standard and demonstrated through the new models of psychosocial care offered through the collaboration between BCCHC and SCAGO.

-Presenter information: Ms. Fitz-Ann Howell, person with lived experience of sickle cell disease from BCCHC and Vice-chair of SCAGO’s Patient Advisory and Advocacy Council; Ms. Cheryl Prescod, Executive Director at Black Creek Community Health Centre (BCCHC) ; Ms. Lanre Tunji-Ajayi, President and CEO, Sickle Cell Awareness Group of Ontario (SCAGO)
+Presenter information: Ms. Fitz-Ann Howell, person with lived experience of sickle cell disease from BCCHC and Vice-chair of SCAGO’s Patient Advisory and Advocacy Council; Ms. Cheryl Prescod, Executive Director at Black Creek Community Health Centre (BCCHC) ; Ms. Lanre Tunji-Ajayi, President and CEO, Sickle Cell Awareness Group of Ontario (SCAGO); Gracia Mabaya, Lead, Clinical and Quality Standards Program, Clinical and Quality Standards Program

 Session format: Panel Presentations (60 min)